valeriabedin/CIMeC-Python-course---final-assignment/README.md

 The uploaded file:
 record - original script
 is the script I took for this assignment.
+It controls the acquisition of audio information using the pyaudio library.
+By using the wave library, it is also possible to obtain a registration of the audio.
-I changed some parameters of the recording and made it print only the data referring to the left ear.
+In the record_newFreq script, I changed some parameters of the recording and made it print only the data referring to the left ear.
 The output of this code are printed as a txt file: interleaved_data

-Then I made a script to plot the sound trace recorded over time.
+Then I made a script, plotting_left_ear, to plot the sound trace recorded over time.

+The scripts were run on Python 3